Michal Kašpárek

 tone policing

-A tone argument (also called tone policing) is a type of ad hominem aimed at the tone of an argument instead of its factual or logical content in order to dismiss a person’s argument.
+A tone argument (also called tone policing) is a type of ad hominem aimed at the tone of an argument instead of its factual or logical content in order to dismiss a person's argument.
 Ignoring the truth or falsity of a statement, a tone argument instead focuses on the emotion with which it is expressed.
-This is a logical fallacy because a person can be angry while still being rational.
-Nonetheless, a tone argument may be useful when responding to a statement that itself does not have rational content, such as an appeal to emotion. (en.wikipedia.org)
+This is a logical fallacy because a person can be angry while still being rational. (en.wikipedia.org)

 Torschlusspanik